What is a Management Style?

 Example of Transformational Leadership Style

-Transactional leadership is based on a system of rewards and consequences tied to performance.
-Managers set clear expectations and guidelines, and team members are held accountable for meeting them.
+Transactional leadership is a system of rewards and consequences on performance.
+Expectations are communicated and enforced by the managers; team members are specifically told to follow through.
 This style is effective in maintaining efficiency and achieving specific targets.
 It establishes a structured work environment with a clear chain of command.

 Example of Transactional Leadership Style

-Jack Welch, former CEO of General Electric, was known for his transactional leadership style.
-He set clear performance expectations and rewarded high-performing employees.
+Jack Welch (former CEO of General Electric) was a classic transactional leader.
+He established performance parameters and rewarded top performers.
 This approach helped GE become a global powerhouse, emphasizing efficiency and accountability.

 Servant leadership prioritizes the needs of team members.
 Leaders adopting this style act as mentors, providing guidance and support to help team members grow and succeed.
 Their primary emphasis lies in attentively heeding their team members' worries and tending to their requirements.
 This method cultivates robust connections and nurtures trust and allegiance among the team.